4 ways to turbocharge accounts receivable

 Sending out e-invoices can provide a number of benefits.
 For example, clients will receive their bills almost immediately and you don’t have to spend money on printing costs or postage.

 Another benefit of e-invoicing is that it can speed up accounts receivable.
 As it’s all done over the computer, you can enjoy better data accuracy, while ensuring that all compliance standards are met.
 It also offers enhanced account reconciliation.
 Customers can send electronic remittance advice with the payment, providing key information about invoices paid, as well as debits, credits, and adjustments.

 4. Analyse results

 Regular reviews of your accounts receivable function can help to prevent defaults and identify other risks before they become problems.
-This is often overlooked and doesn’t happen because data analysis and running reports can be time-consuming and complicated if you aren’t using the right tools.
+This is often overlooked because data analysis and running reports are time-consuming and complicated if you aren’t using the right tools.
 Automating your accounts receivable will minimize defaults and help make this process faster.